LIFE IS WAITING: referendum and resistance in Western Sahara (Cultures of Resistance Films)

 Edited by Martin Eller

-The new film from director Iara Lee will examine these tensions as it chronicles the everyday violence of life under occupation, giving voice to the aspirations of a desert people for whom colonialism has never ended.
+LIFE IS WAITING: referendum and resistance in Western Sahara, a film from director iara lee, examines these tensions as it chronicles the everyday violence of life under occupation, giving voice to the aspirations of a desert people for whom colonialism has never ended.